 Unlimited overseas medical (top tier)

-Global insurance provider with long-stay travel options.
-Backed by one of the world's largest financial services groups, with a global assistance network that covers popular OE destinations across Europe, North America, and Asia.
+Backed by one of the world's largest financial services groups, Allianz offers long-stay travel insurance with a global assistance network spanning popular backpacker destinations across Europe, Asia, and the Americas.
+Their comprehensive policies include strong medical cover and multi-country protection for extended trips.

 Long-stay cover available